Semigroups related to additive and multiplicative, free and Boolean convolutions: On the free divisibility indicator

 Free divisibility indicators are invariant under shifts of probability measures and also under the Boolean convolutions with delta measures.
-Let us first prove the following. \begin{lem} Let $\mu$ be a probability measure on $\real$.
-Then the following are equivalent: \\ (1) $\mu$ is freely infinitely divisible; \\(2) $\mu \uplus \delta_a$ is freely infinitely divisible for any $a \in \real$. \end{lem} \begin{proof} It suffices to prove that (1) implies (2).
-From (1), there exists a $\nu$ such that $\mu=\Lambda_B(\nu)$.
-Since $\Lambda_{B}=\mathbb{B}_1$ is the Bercovici-Pata bijection from Boolean to free,
+Let us first note the following. \begin{lem} Let $\mu$ be a probability measure on $\real$.
+Then the following are equivalent: \\ (1) $\mu$ is freely infinitely divisible; \\(2) $\mu \uplus \delta_a$ is freely infinitely divisible for any $a \in \real$. \end{lem} \begin{proof} The following identity holds: